andylamb/Ceer/README.md

 ### Contribute

 Ceer is currently in a prototype phase, and we are working hard to improve stability, scalability, and portability.
 [Issues](https://github.com/andylamb/Ceer/issues) and [Pull Requests](https://github.com/andylamb/Ceer/pulls?q=is%3Aopen+is%3Apr) are greatly appreciated!
+Please read over the [Contribution Guidelines](https://github.com/andylamb/Ceer/wiki/Contribution-Guidelines) to get started.